Blieep/rpi-mass-image-writer/README.md

 The innards

 # How to use?
-1. Login to shared folder
+1. Login to shared folder - Windows: navigate to `\\hostname\images`
-2. Transfer image files via samba to shared folder
+2. Transfer image files to the shared folder.
-3. Plug in all drives to write to
+3. Plug in all drives to write to.
-4. Hit left button to enumerate all images and drives
+4. Press left button to enumerate all images and drives.
-5. Use up/down buttons to select image
+5. Use up/down buttons to select image.
 6. Press the right button to start writing to drives.
-You can press it again to terminate writing.
+Press again to halt writing.
 7. Press the select button (extreme left) to shutdown device properly to prevent data corruption.
-The words "Shutting down" will remain even after the device has completely shutdown, so just wait for the activity light to turn off before pulling the power.
+The words "Shutting down" will remain even after the device has completely shutdown, so just wait for the activity light to turn off before removing power.

 # Hardware
 1. Raspberry Pi 3 Model B. Older models will work, you will need to edit which i2c bus is used in Adafruit_I2C.py